gbv/daia/daia.md

 DAIA server MUST split the query id at vertical bars into multiple request identifiers.
 A DAIA server MAY sent an [error response] with HTTP status code 422 if it cannot handle multiple request identifiers or if the query id is too long.
-A PAIA server MAY choose to only process a subset of multiple request
+A DAIA server MAY choose to only process a subset of multiple request
 identifiers: in this case the response MUST include a `Link` [response header] with a new request URL that includes a querd id with all remaining request identifiers, joined with vertical bars.